Data types

 Long string

-Any text (whitespace at the beginnning and end is ignored).
+Any text (whitespace at the beginning and end is ignored).
 Long strings are always the last argument in a command.

 Examples: